Pol-Hours of Work and Flexible Scheduling Guidelines

-The university workweek begins on Friday at 12:01 A.M. and ends at midnight the following Thursday.
+The university workweek begins on Monday and ends on Friday.

 Persons employed for 37-1/2 hours each week shall perform assigned duties or be on approved leave for a minimum of 37-1/2 hours each week and shall be paid on the basis of 37-1/2 hours.
 Persons employed for 40 hours each week shall perform assigned duties or be on approved leave for a minimum of 40 hours each week and shall be paid on the basis of 40 hours.

 Classified employees shall be paid at a straight-time rate for all hours actually worked up to and including 40 hours in a workweek and shall be paid at a time-and-a-half rate for all hours actually worked in excess of 40 in a workweek.
 Work in excess of the normally scheduled workweek must receive prior authorization.